 2. Raise the needle and press the foot lever to its highest position.

-3. Remove the sewing machine’s throat plate by unscrewing the screws that hold it in place.
+3. Remove the sewing machine’s throat plate by unscrewing the screws that hold it.

 4. Place the foot presser onto the shaft of the sewing machine, making sure that the teeth of the presser are facing downwards.